open-telemetry/opentelemetry-dotnet/docs/otlp/getting-started-console/README.md

 # Getting Started with OpenTelemetry Protocol (OTLP) in 5 Minutes - Console Application

+> [!IMPORTANT]
+> This document and coressponding code is a work in progess and uses APIs being
+> introduced in `1.10.0`.
+It may only be possible to run this guide from the
+> cloned repository or using prerelease packages.
+Once `1.10.0` is released
+> stable this guide will be updated.

 If you haven't already, download and install the [.NET SDK](https://dotnet.microsoft.com/download) and [Docker](https://www.docker.com/) on your computer.